-This is an Award developed by Lantra, the Hawk Board, and professional falconers, which gives beginners or more experienced falconers a real qualification in their chosen pastime or profession.
+This award gives beginners or more experienced falconers a real qualification in their chosen pastime or profession.
+Raptor Awards is the only accrediting body specifically for the bird of prey industry.

-The Award is both for non-professional falconers, and for anyone wishing to make a career or volunteering to work with raptors, such as in centres, zoos and for bird control operatives.
+Currently, the Award is both for non-professional falconers, and for anyone wishing to make a career or volunteering to work with raptors, such as in centres, zoos and for bird control operatives.
 It is often a mandatory requirement for candidates for such positions.
+However, Raptor Awards is currently developing new courses for professionals in the falconry world, such as breeders, bird control operatives, display givers etc.

-The Falconry School is a Lantra Administration Point, and we can give you all the help you need to complete the Award, along with an independent assessment leading to the achievement of the Award and Lantra Falconry Certificate.
+The Falconry School is an approved for teaching and assessing the Beginning Falconry Award, and we can give you all the help you need to complete it, along with an independent assessment leading to the achievement of the certificate.
 It's fun as well!

-The Award consists of three units.
-Unit 1 and 2 have to be completed to achieve the Falconry Award.
+The Award consists of 8 modules which have to be completed to achieve the certificate in Beginning Falconry.

 - Module 1 Housing

-To complete the Lantra course, Parts 1 and 2, beginners will require 5 days of tuition.
+To complete the course, beginners will usually require 7 days of tuition.

 Existing falconers should need fewer days, and we can ascertain what you may need when you give us a call.